isotoma/isotoma.recipe.postdeploy/README.rst

 You can:

  * Use it as a way to check a task is complete using its "simulate" mode.
+If someone forgets to symlink in a new config file, simulate will show you!

- * More for feels being manually modified outside of your buildout process.
+ * Monitor for files being manually modified outside of your buildout process.
+   Wire the simulate command into Nagios and alert when the exit code isn't 254 as that means your service needs attention!

- * Automate tasks that you normally run after buildout that require elevated
+ * And obviously, automate tasks that you normally run after buildout that require elevated priveleges such as setting up log rotation, enabling apache vhosts and setting up cron jobs.
- * priveleges.

 Of course it can be called by another configuration management tool like Puppet, Chef or even another Yaybu instance when you are ready to level up.
+This is a great pattern to let your main server CM worry about the big picture and the CM shipped with your buildout worry about the little details.

 Basic use